TRJackson998/Magic/README.md

 # Magic
-Personalproject to assist in managing and analyzing Magic the Gathering cards
+Personal project to assist in managing and analyzing Magic the Gathering cards